 4. H3R Performance MX250B Fire Extinguisher

-This fire extinguisher drummed up our curiosity by way of its virtually perfect owner reviews and its interesting black color.
+This off road fire extinguisher drummed up our curiosity by way of its virtually perfect owner reviews and its interesting black color.
 The H3R Performance MX250B is a dry-chemical Fire Extinguisher that’s designed to blend in nicely with a black interior—though the black canister may make the extinguisher harder to spot in an emergency.